 The sun was scorching the beach of Bagieng.
-I just had a lunchful of Bicol Express, Ginataang Palos (Eel on Coconut Milk), and squid with veggies.
-I was full and contented as I sat on the beach under the island’s many rock formations.
-I was totally unaware as my eyelids fell and sleep engulfed me.
+We just had a lunchful of bicol express, ginataang palos (eel on coconut milk), and squid with veggies.
+I was full and contented as I sat on the beach under the island’s many rock formations, totally unaware as my eyelids fell and sleep engulfed me.

 We started for the island at eight in the morning, plying the northern portion of the Caramoan waters.
 The hour-long ride went smoothly as we passed the jagged rock formations that rise up on the island’s eastern end and docked on its cream-colored shore.